Is Puerto Vallarta Safe for American Tourists?

 While there have been isolated incidents of violent crime in Puerto Vallarta, they have mainly involved criminal groups and have not been targeted towards tourists or visitors.

-In fact, most crimes in the city are related to petty theft and are preventable by taking common-sense precautions.
+Most crimes in the city are related to petty theft and are preventable by taking common-sense precautions.

-Overall, while Puerto Vallarta has experienced some crime, it is not as rampant as some might fear.
+While Puerto Vallarta has experienced some crime, it is not as rampant as some might fear.

 By taking some basic safety measures, you can feel secure and make the most of your vacation.